-LOW-INCOME MINNESOTANS MAY QUALIFY FOR TELEPHONE ASSISTANCE
+LOW-INCOME MINNESOTANS MAY QUALIFY FOR TELEPHONE or broadband ASSISTANCE

 Lifeline, Minnesota’s Telephone Assistance Program (TAP), and Toll Limitation Service (TLS) support all provide discounts to eligible low-income consumers to help them establish and maintain telephone service through Winnebago Cooperative Telecom Association (WCTA).